liemao/PHP-StarFramework/README.md

 #LICENSE

-StarFramework is is distributed under the terms of the MIT License.
+StarFramework is distributed under the terms of the MIT License.